In semiconservative DNA replication, the process results in two D... | Study Prep in Pearson+

 1

-Understand the concept of semiconservative DNA replication: during this process, the double-stranded DNA molecule separates into two single strands, each serving as a template for the synthesis of a new complementary strand.
+Recall the definition of semiconservative DNA replication: during this process, each of the two original DNA strands serves as a template for the synthesis of a new complementary strand.

-Recall that each new DNA molecule formed consists of one original (parental) strand and one newly synthesized strand, preserving half of the original molecule in each daughter DNA.
+Understand that after replication, each daughter DNA molecule consists of one strand from the original (parental) DNA and one newly synthesized strand.

-Eliminate options that suggest both strands are either entirely new or entirely original, as this contradicts the semiconservative model.
+Recognize that this means the two daughter DNA molecules are identical to each other, each containing one old strand and one new strand.

-Recognize that the option describing fragments of parental and newly synthesized DNA interspersed within each strand corresponds to the dispersive model, not the semiconservative model.
+Contrast this with other models of replication, such as conservative replication (where one molecule has both original strands and the other has both new strands) and dispersive replication (where strands are mixtures of old and new segments).

-Conclude that the correct combination in semiconservative replication is one parental strand paired with one newly synthesized strand in each DNA molecule.
+Conclude that the semiconservative model best fits the description: each daughter molecule contains one original (parental) strand and one newly synthesized strand.

 Watch next